w-ndscar/Ansible/README.md

 # Ansible
-Contains ansible inventory and examples
+Contains ansible playbooks
+Playbooks that run in custom environment